Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Scalable graph-based traffic forecasting

-For our experiments, we have selected four popular spatiotemporal GNN models from the literature that are frequently used by other works on graph-based time series forecasting and that could scale to our datasets (see below).
-To process the temporal dimension of the data, they utilize either recurrence or convolution mechanisms. \begin{itemize}[leftmargin=20pt] \item DCRNN \citep{li2018diffusion} --- a diffusion convolutional recurrent neural network that uses recurrent cells supplied with a graph convolution operation; \item GRUGCN \citep{gao2022equivalence} --- a combination of a recurrent temporal encoder and a graph convolutional spatial encoder, which are stacked consecutively; \item STGCN \citep{yu2018spatio} --- a spatiotemporal graph neural network that is composed of alternating temporal and graph convolution operations; \item GWN \citep{wu2019graph} --- a spatiotemporal graph neural network that stacks graph convolutions and causal dilated temporal convolutions. \end{itemize} For our experiments, we adapt the implementations from the \texttt{LargeST} repository \citep{liu2023largest}.
+Further, we have selected four popular spatiotemporal GNNs from the literature that are frequently used by other works on graph-based time series forecasting and that could scale to our datasets.
+To process the temporal dimension, these models utilize either recurrence or convolutions: DCRNN \citep{li2018diffusion} is a diffusion convolutional recurrent neural network that exploits recurrent cells supplied with a graph convolution operation; STGCN \citep{yu2018spatio} is a spatiotemporal graph neural network that is composed of alternating temporal and graph convolution operations; GWN \citep{wu2019graph} is a spatiotemporal graph neural network that stacks graph convolutions and causal dilated temporal convolutions; GRUGCN \citep{gao2022equivalence} is a combination of a recurrent temporal encoder and a graph convolutional spatial encoder, which are stacked consecutively.
+For our experiments, we adapt the implementations from the \texttt{LargeST} repository \citep{liu2023largest}.
+We also evaluate the proposed scalable traffic forecasting model SVR-GNN.

-\paragraph{A scalable traffic forecasting approach} Our datasets are much larger than the ones currently used in the literature.
-Thus, they present a significant scaling challenge to deep learning models.
-We investigated the models available in Torch Spatiotemporal \citep{cini2022torch} as well as in the codebase of \texttt{LargeST} \citep{liu2023largest}, the largest previous traffic forecasting dataset, and found that \emph{only four models listed above} can be trained on \texttt{city-traffic-M} on a GPU with 80GB VRAM.
-However, even these models require very long training time.
-This led us to investigate the sources of the inefficiency of the currently available methods and look for ways to design more scalable models.